 ➡️ Buy Roasted Garlic Aioli from Stonewall Kitchen

-If you like your game a little spicy and aromatic then you can also use dry rubs with natural herbs.
-Herbes de Provence eg are a classic in combination with game.
-For a spicier note, we recommend trying the Kansas City Classic Rub .
-The spice blend from the iconic Kansas City BBQ with brown sugar , Garlic , thyme , coriander and a touch peppers transforms the game's own flavour into something very special.
-And for even more spiciness, you can also add a dollop of Horseradish Aioli from Stonewall Kitchen add.
+If you like to give your game a little spicier and more aromatic If you like, you can also use dry rubs with natural herbs.
+Herbs of Provence For example, are a classic in combination with game.
+For a more spicy note, we recommend trying the Kansas City Classic Rub .
+The seasoning blend from the iconic Kansas City BBQ with brown sugar , Garlic , Thyme , coriander and a touch pepperoni transforms the natural flavor of the game into something very special.
+And for even more spice, you can also add a dollop of Horseradish Aioli from Stonewall Kitchen add.

 ➡️ Buy Kansas City Classic Rub spice from Urban Accents